TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 ✔️ **Ticket Classification Impact:** Do Incident or Request tickets demand longer resolution intervals, and which ticket categories are driving the highest workloads?

+A centralized analytics solution that unifies disjointed data to optimize staff scheduling, resource allocation, and reduce service delivery failures.

 ### 👤 Who is this project for?

 ✔️ **IT Support Manager & Service Desk Lead** - Need to monitor active backlogs, track real-time queue bottlenecks, and audit team-wide resolution speeds against established SLA agreements.